banaxou/hostagram/README.md

 **Hostagram** is a powerful OSINT tool for Instagram, designed to extract and monitor a maximum of information from any public (or accessible) Instagram account

+## 🚦 Before You Start

+- **Create a dedicated Instagram account for OSINT**
+  Some features require authentication
+- **Hostagram never steals your password**
+- Use your own session ID for full access (public info only on private/locked accounts).

 ---

-## 💡 What’s New in 1.2?

-> **v1.2 brings the ultimate profile OSINT!**
->
-> - **Email and Phone Extraction:** Public email, public phone (+ country detection), and obfuscated (masked) info!
-> - **Profile Enrichment:** New fields such as WhatsApp linked, memorialized, HD profile pic, relationship to viewer, and more!
-> - **Multi-endpoint Fusion:** Uses both Instaloader and direct Instagram API for maximum info.
-> - **Improved CLI:** Cleaner menus, stylized output, enhanced error handling
-> - **Up to 30 distinct fields extracted per profile!**
-> - **Still blazing fast & easy to use.**

----

 ## 🕵️ Main Features

 ### 1. `user-info`
-Extracts all available info from a profile by username and saves it as `.txt` and `.json`.
+Extracts all available info from a profile by username and saves it as `.txt` and `.json`
 - Full name, username, ID
 - Bio, bio URL, hashtags, mentions
 - Followers, followees, number of posts
 - Business category, type (personal/business) and more!

 ### 2. `id-info`
-Finds and displays info from a raw Instagram user ID, even if the username or profile picture changed, or if you’re blocked.
+Finds and displays info from a raw Instagram user ID even if the username or profile picture changed, or if you’re blocked

 ### 3. `watch-user`
 Monitors a profile in real time (by username or ID) and logs any changes to a file as well as to the terminal

----

-## 🚦 Before You Start

-- **Create a dedicated Instagram account for OSINT!**
-  Some features require authentication.
-- **Hostagram never steals your password.**
-- Use your own session ID for full access (public info only on private/locked accounts).

 ---